Mormonism and Nicene Christianity: Role of the church

 Like Catholicism and Orthodoxy, Mormonism assigns considerable authority to church tradition and ecclesiastical leadership.
-Mormons emphasize the authority of an institutional church, which in all Mormon denominations derives from the Church of Christ established by Joseph Smith in 1830.
-Mormons believe this church to be the "only true and living church".
+Latter-day Saints emphasize the authority of an institutional church, which in all Mormon denominations derives from the Church of Christ established by Joseph Smith in 1830.
+Latter-day Saints believe this church to be the "only true and living church".
 Below Jesus as the head of the church is a single man chosen as the "Prophet" who holds the position of President of the Church.
 The Prophet has been compared to the Pope in Catholicism because both, within their respective faiths, are regarded as the leading authority.

-Mormons also believe in apostolic succession.
-However, Mormons believe the Catholic line of succession is invalid because of a Great Apostasy that occurred soon after the era of the apostles.
+Latter-day Saints also believe in apostolic succession.
+However, Latter-day Saints believe the Catholic line of succession is invalid because of a Great Apostasy that occurred soon after the era of the apostles.
 The line of succession was restored through Joseph Smith when biblical prophets and apostles appeared to him and ordained him through the laying on of hands with lost priesthood authority.
-Thus, Mormons believe that non-Mormon clergy has no heavenly authority and that sacraments performed by clergy of other faiths are of no effect in the eyes of God.
-Mormons reject the Protestant doctrine of the "priesthood of all believers", but they consider all confirmed Mormons to have the "Gift of the Holy Ghost" (also conveyed by the laying on of hands), which entitles believers to spiritual gifts but to no ecclesiastical authority.
+Thus, Latter-day Saints believe that non-Mormon clergy has no heavenly authority and that sacraments performed by clergy of other faiths are of no effect in the eyes of God.
+Latter-day Saints reject the Protestant doctrine of the "priesthood of all believers", but they consider all confirmed Latter-day Saints to have the "Gift of the Holy Ghost" (also conveyed by the laying on of hands), which entitles believers to spiritual gifts but to no ecclesiastical authority.